 Prior to joining Lighthouse, Pat served as a program officer with Silicon Valley Community Foundation, where she led its Economic Security and Safety Net grantmaking.
 Her other funding experiences have been with Ford Foundation in Mexico City, where she made grants for micro-finance and women’s projects, and with Inter-American Foundation in the Washington, DC area, where she supported grassroots social change projects in South America.
 Pat also made grants to community development financial institutions around the country while serving at the Department of the Treasury.

-Pat currently sits on the board of Community Financial Resources, a nonprofit corporation that partner with socially responsible financial institutions to create a fairer marketplace through offering consumer-centric financial products combined with financial education.
+Pat currently sits on the board of Community Financial Resources, a nonprofit corporation that partners with socially responsible financial institutions to create a fairer marketplace through offering consumer-centric financial products combined with financial education.

 Pat holds an M.A. in International Relations from the Paul H. Nitze School of Advanced International Studies of The Johns Hopkins University, and a B.A. in Development Studies from the University of California, Berkeley.
 She speaks and writes fluently in Spanish.
 Pat lives in San Jose and has one grown son.